nyu-cs-gy-6533-fall-2022/assignment-5-final-project-coelus/README.md

 12. Dissolve shader applies when the enemy has died, and it dissolves over time.
 13. Unique ability: He can use his chain to drag himself closer to the terrain.

+# Libraries
+Only use OpenGL for the Graphic programming(glm, glfw, and glew libraries), the rest of the game is made from scratch.
+Extra libraries:
+1. The stb library to load png and jpg files. [https://github.com/nothings/stb](https://github.com/nothings/stb)
+2. The json library to load JSON files. [https://github.com/nlohmann/json](https://github.com/nlohmann/json)
+3. The sound library bass.h.

 # 1.2D Sprites and Animations
 I make a Finite-State Machine for controlling player animations and states.